sam20908/vscode-fastolympiccoding/README.md

   <summary>Possible settings</summary>

   - `fileTemplatesBaseDirectory`: Full path to the base directory of all prewritten files (supports `${...}`)
+  - `fileTemplatesDependencies` (optional): Maps a template path relative to base directory to a list of other relative template paths that this one depends on
   - `foldFileTemplate` (default: `false`): Whether to fold the newly inserted prewritten code
 </details>